 Wakatere Boating Club has been operating on Narrow Neck Beach for over 90 years serving its local Devonport Peninsula community with a vibrant sporting club encouraging sailors of all ages to compete and enjoy the sport of sailing and provide a community facility available to many Aucklanders for functions and events.

 It's facilities and club house have evolved over the years to accommodate the ever changing needs of it's members and the community.
 It is now time for the next evolution of what Wakatere BC is able to provide.

 Why it's Needed

-Wakatere BC has been fortunate to benefit from the uptake in sailing over recent years, fuelled by exposure of Olympic and America's Cup success.
-It's expanding ranks of Juniors, Youth sailors and Senior competitors has grown consistently to a base of over 400 members.
-Most of these sailors are families within the local Devonport community and are all seeking an active lifestyle through the sport of sailing.
+Wakatere has been fortunate to benefit from the growth in sailing over recent years - from exposure of Olympic and America's Cup success, proximity to the Hauraki Gulf and our well managed Junior coaching programmes.
+It's expanding ranks of Junior, Youth and Senior competitors has grown consistently to a base of over 400 members.
+Most of these sailors are families from within the local Devonport community and are all seeking an active lifestyle through the sport of sailing.

 Once completed the new storage facility will provide storage for over 30 additional junior sailing dinghies of all types, which in turn frees further space in existing lockers for other sailing classes.The new deck also provides an invaluable space of shaded decking that the local community and Wakatere members can enjoy in a safe, family friendly environment.